-It is common for conferences in the United States to provide a 4x8 foot space (48x96 inches) to the attendees, but not always, so be careful.
-Conferences outside the US most often provide smaller spaces and ask for vertical scientific posters (tall and narrow) in metric measurements.
+It is common for conferences in the United States to provide a 4x8 foot space (48x96 inches) to the attendees, but not always, so be cautious.
+Meetings outside the US often provide smaller spaces and ask for vertical scientific posters (tall and narrow) in metric measurements.

-To determine what size is best for your poster presentation you should look at the amount of information you want to present.
-Will your poster be mostly text, or a combination of text, graphs, charts, tables and photos?
-Most likely, your presentation is going to be a mix of all of the above.
+To determine what size is best for your poster presentation, you should look at the amount of information you want to present.
+For example, will your poster be mostly text or a combination of text, graphs, charts, tables, and photos?
+Most likely, your presentation will be a mix of all of the above.

 Look at your source document(s).
 How many pages of text do you have?
-Assuming that you want to include pictures, tables, etc. in your poster, the table below offers a general idea of what size poster you may be able to create without having to make the text too small or too big.
-Please remember that this is a VERY general guide and may not apply to all cases.
+Assuming that you want to include pictures, tables, etc., in your poster, the table below offers a general idea of what size poster you may be able to create without having to make the text too small or too big.
+Be aware that this is a VERY general guide and may not apply to all cases.